Vyxal/Vyxal/CONTRIBUTING.md

     - `Elements` contains the definitions of the elements
     - `VAny` contains the definitions of the types of Vyxal's runtime values (numbers, strings, functions, lists)
   - `shared/test/src` is where the test files are
-- `jvm/src/` is where the entry file for the command line and all the JVM-specific stuff is. `jvm/src/vyxal/Main.scala` is the `__main__.py` of the project in a sort of a way.
+- `jvm/` is where all the JVM-specific stuff is. `jvm/src/vyxal/Main.scala` is the entry file for the command line--the `__main__.py` of the project in a sort of a way.
 - `js` is where all the JS-specific stuff is.
 - `native` is where all the Native-specific stuff is.

 Now that you're done setting up, take a look at the README in the [`documentation`](/documentation/) folder to get more information about how the interpreter works so you can add to it.

+## Testing

+You'll want to add tests if you're adding a new element (to ensure it works) or fixing a bug (so the bug doesn't pop up again).
+For more information on how to write and run tests, take a look at [`Tests.md`](/documentation/Tests.md).

 ## Running the website locally